jlederluis/iqss-text-organizer/rce.md

 `git clone https://github.com/sbrother/iqss-text-organizer.git`

 This should make a directory called `iqss-text-organizer`.
+Enter this directory by typing the following:

+`cd iqss-text-organizer`

-Now, run the install script, but specifying that it should be installed only for this user:
+Now, run the install script, but specifying that it should be installed only for this user (you do not have to change anything on the following line):

-`python iqss-text-organizer/setup.py install --user`
+`python setup.py install --user`

 In the `iqss-text-organizer/bin` directory there is an executable called `txtorg`.
-You can execute this as follows:
+You can execute this as follows from the `iqss-text-organizer` directory:

-`./iqss-text-organizer/bin/txtorg`
+`./bin/txtorg`

 This should open a new window with the txtorg GUI.